Gretchen Fullido

-Gretchen Marie Gumabao Fullido (/tl/; born June 4, 1984) is a Filipina presenter and model.
+Gretchen Marie Gumabao Fullido (/tl/; born June 4, 1984) is a Filipino presenter and model.
 She rose to prominence after hosting and guest appearances on several talk shows, televised competitions and sports events.
 Fullido is the current presenter for the Star Patrol entertainment segment of TV Patrol, and is under contract with ABS-CBN and TFC.

 Career

 2004–2009

 In 2004, Fullido started her career as a courtside reporter for the UAAP until 2007.
 She was also a radio host for Sports Talk and Chismax: Chismis to the Max on DZMM and became a reporter for TV Patrol World in 2008.

 2010–present: TV Patrol

 On November 8, 2010, Fullido replaced Phoemela Barranda as a segment anchor for Star Patrol.

 In 2013, Fullido later reported on scores and the stars attending games for UAAP Season '76, and was presenter for Celebrity Basketball Match.
 She again appeared in It's Showtime's fourth anniversary celebration, with a guest appearance in the last two episodes of the weeklong special.